-Sweetland offers face-to-face writing help for graduate students in Writing Workshop.
-This service allows you to meet one-to-one with an experienced faculty consultant at any stage of writing, from getting started to final revisions.
-You can get help with understanding assignments, generating ideas, developing arguments, organizing and structuring, using evidence and sources, and clarifying your expression.
+Welcome!
+Sweetland offers one-to-one, in-person and online writing assistance for U-M Ann Arbor graduate students in Writing Workshop.
+This service allows you to meet individually with an experienced faculty consultant at any stage of writing, from getting started to final revisions.
+You can get help with understanding assignments, generating ideas, developing arguments, organizing and structuring your project, using evidence and sources, and clarifying your expression.
 To get a sense of what to expect, please read our policies before attending your first Writing Workshop session.

 International grad students: If you are an international or multilingual graduate student who would prefer to meet with a second language specialist, please schedule an appointment with the English Language Institute's Graduate Writing Clinic.

-Post-docs, faculty, and staff are not eligible for Writing Workshop consultations.
-We do offer for-pay Freelance Writing Services.
-International post-docs and international faculty/staff are also eligible for English Language Institute's Graduate Writing Clinic on a limited basis.
+Sweetland is not funded by the university to serve post-docs, faculty, staff, and alumni in Writing Workshop consultations.
+International post-docs and international faculty/staff may visit the English Language Institute's Graduate Writing Clinic on a limited basis.

 Led by Sweetland faculty